Genusbiz/docs/users/navigate-view-modify-and-control/index.md

 ---
-title: Navigate, view, modify and control using Genus App Platform
+title: Navigate, view, modify and control using Genus Apps
-description: How end users can navigate, view, modify and control their work processes using Genus App Platform
+description: How end users can navigate, view, modify and control their work processes using Genus Apps
 author: eriksandnes
 ---
 # Navigate, view, modify and control